serverlessworkflow/specification/specification.md

 The workflow extension mechanism allows you to enhance your model definitions with additional information useful for things like analytics, rate limiting, logging, simulation, debugging, tracing, etc.

-Model extensions do no influence control flow logic (workflow execution semantics).
+Extensions do no influence control flow logic (workflow execution semantics).
 They enhance it with extra information that can be consumed by runtime systems or tooling and evaluated with the end goal being overall workflow improvements in terms of time, cost, efficiency, etc.